 It's just as Malloy is getting ripped about "his problem" when he learns that Lang has just delivered a brand new "foreign made" car to him outside in the police lot.
 Fellow officers guide Malloy and the sergeant out to the lot where the car sits with a love note in the windshield along with a waiting salesman eager for Malloy to accept the car so that he can close the deal which includes a $500 commission for himself.
-The salesman prods Malloy to take the car but Malloy is having none of it and declines to receive it.
+The salesman prods Malloy to take the car but Malloy is having none of it and declines to take possession.

 The episode immediately cuts to Malloy and Reed in their car on their usual patrol, apparently on the day after the date.
 Reed prods Malloy to reveal the details of what happened but Malloy is coy in describing it as a typical date with the usual night out for dinner, movies, and some dancing.
 Pausing as if to end his recounting, he suddenly remarks that there was "one more little thing".
 When Reed asks him what, Malloy looks at him and says ominously, "She isn't going to be a problem anymore."

 The episode then cuts instantly to Adam-12's trumpeting theme song and credits, leaving the audience to guess one of two possibilities: He had sex with the woman to appease her into tranquil submission, or he murdered her.
 It's truly difficult to tell which.